microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirSyncfeature.md

 ---
-title: Get-EntraDirSyncfeature
+title: Get-EntraDirSyncFeature
-description: This article provides details on the Get-EntraDirSyncfeature command.
+description: This article provides details on the Get-EntraDirSyncFeature command.

 ms.topic: reference